 The moral of the story?
 Don’t focus on doing a perfect presentation – you’re better than you think!

 Also, take a look at the article about How to speak with confidence in public?

 #8: Presentation against all stage fright odds

 Stage fright is, to a greater or lesser extent, a problem for all of us.
-The level of stage fright is also believed to damage your behaviour and prevent you from delivering your message, so that the end result is failure.
+The level of stage fright is also believed to damage your behavior and prevent you from delivering your message so that the end result is a failure.
 However, I argue that there is no reason for you to fail.
 Why?